 Writing is one of the main elements of a language.
-Alongside reading and speaking, it is a core skill that is essential to truly learn and understand a language.
-However, many people put the majority of their focus on their speaking ability, to the detriment of these other skills.
-This is all well and good for basic conversation and communication for short visits, it does miss out on a major part of the language.
+Alongside reading and speaking, it is a core skill essential to truly learn and understand a language.
+However, many people put the majority of their focus on their speaking ability to the detriment of these other skills.
+This is all well and good for basic conversation and communication for short visits; it does miss out on a major part of the language.

 The Basics Of The Thai Alphabet